alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 A bigger model should have some kind of atmospheric water gathering, from which it can generate hydrogen by electrolisis to replenish any leaks.
-A 6-meter-long model will have height and width of 3 meters, and we get a volume and area of:
+A 6-meter-long model will have a reference length (height and width) of 3 meters, and we get a volume and area of:

 ```
 V ≈ 3 m * 3 m * 6 m / 2 = 27 m³
 S ≈ 5 * 3 m * 3 m = 45 m²
+W ≈ V * density ≈ 27 * 1.2 kg
+W ≈ 30 kg.
 ```

-And we are back to approximations.
+With these calculations we are back to gross approximations.
-Remember that weight is a bit more than 1 kg per m³;
+Remember that the volume of a spheroid is approximately the cube of its reference length, and that the density is the difference between air and hydrogen, a bit more than 1 kg per m³.
-with a weight of nearly 30 kg we can do more useful things.
+With a weight of nearly 30 kg we can do more useful things already.

 The law of squares and cubes,
 or [square-cube law](https://en.wikipedia.org/wiki/Square%E2%80%93cube_law),
 does funny things: a 5m reference length would be 10 meter long, and weigh approximately

 ```
-W =
+W = V * d(air)
+W ≈ 5 * 5 * 5 * 1.2 kg = 150 kg
 ```

+Now a usable payload of 10% would get us to 15 kg.
+These dimensions would be a bit big for a bus.

+We don't have to stop dreaming here: a reference length of 10 meters would take us to over a ton of weight.
+This kind of artifact might hold a person, should anyone want to ride a dirigible for any reason.
+The shell might be 10 mm thick.
+If hydrogen losses remain moderate it might remain aloft for months on end given the right meteorological conditions.

 ### ⚡ Max Speed